 Premier League title to remain in Manchester?

-I’m not one for jumping on bandwagons, nor am I one for getting carried away with things after a team plays one good game, so last weekends results have no real bearing on my predictions for who I believe will win the Premier League title this year.
+I’m not one for jumping on bandwagons, nor am I one for getting carried away with things after a team plays one good game.
+Meaning last weekends results have no real bearing on my predictions for who I believe will win the Premier League title this year.

 This is why I wish the transfer window would close before the season starts.

 I can only really see the 2012 Premier League title remaining in Manchester

 One view I have held over the summer – and as things stand with the transfer window still open – is that the title will remain in Manchester in one shape or form.

 So what have the other candidates done?
 Well Liverpool have shown intent, while Chelsea haven’t bolstered their squad, and neither have Arsenal or Spurs.

 Liverpool will challenge for Top 4 at best